Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 Cluster 2 - Standard-Priced Listings
 Cluster 3 - High-Income Listings

-Cluster/segment 2 was chosen as the group of listings likely to comprise of illegitimate listings.
-Although the 3 of the clusters generated had different characteristics, it was evident that illegitmate activity from listings in each of these clusters is very much a possibility.
+Cluster/Segment 2 was chosen as the group of listings likely to comprise illegitimate listings.
+Although the three clusters generated had different characteristics, it was evident that illegitimate activity from listings in each of these clusters is very much a possibility.

-The decision tree model showed that "occupancy rate", "listing income", "calculated host listing counts" and "minimum nights" were not great classifies of illegitimate listings based on this data as the majority of thelistings in the train and validation sample groups fell under 0=listing not engaged in illegitimate rental.
+The decision tree model showed that "occupancy rate,"  "listing income,"  "calculated host listing counts," and "minimum nights" were not great classifications of illegitimate listings based on this data, as the majority of the listings in the train and validation sample groups fell under 0=listing not engaged in illegitimate rental.

 ![Screenshot 2023-11-11 013424](https://github.com/Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/assets/146044118/bd1d778c-3929-44ad-a00a-eaf8a9e9b782)

-The decision tree did however, classify some of the listings as 1(the validity of this classification is limited because of the sample for this aspect of the decision tree).
+The decision tree did, however, classify some of the listings as 1 (the validity of this classification is limited because of the sample for this aspect of the decision tree).

 **Standard-Priced Listings
 ->-> occupancy rate of >=54% then 68% chance of it being 1 (illegitimate)